scalacenter/course-management-tools/README.md

 One can apply changes directly to files in the exercise project(s) and verify correctness by running, possibly modified, tests. (run `base/test:test` in sbt).
 In most cases, any change made in a particular exercise, will have an impact on subsequent exercises.
 As such, making changes implies being able to efficiently search for occurrences of certain classes, methods and variable names.
 A very nice tool that can assist in this process is the 'Silver Searcher' (<https://github.com/ggreer/the_silver_searcher>).
 It's basically a `find`/`grep`/`awk` on steroids.

 Combined with some simple scripting, many changes can be implemented very efficiently.
-A video recording showing this approach is available at <https://lightbend.com/tbd>
+A video recording showing this approach will be posted in the near future.

 Of course, the (best) practice to commit often in `git` applies here.